Goose by Block: A Free, Open-Source AI Agent Review 2026

 Security is the most important thing to understand before deploying Goose in a production-adjacent environment.

-In January 2026, Block published a detailed post-mortem of an internal red team exercise called "Operation Pale Fire" — in which Block's security team successfully compromised Goose through a combination of phishing and prompt injection.
+In January 2026, Block published a detailed post-mortem of an internal red team exercise (run in 2024) called "Operation Palefire" — in which Block's own offensive security team successfully compromised Goose through social engineering and prompt injection.

-What happened: The red team crafted a poisoned Recipe with malicious instructions hidden in invisible Unicode characters, disguised as debugging help.
+What happened: In one campaign, the red team crafted a poisoned Recipe with malicious instructions hidden in invisible Unicode characters, disguised as debugging help.
 The recipe tricked both the developer and the AI agent into downloading and running an infostealer.
+(A separate campaign used hidden prompt injections in calendar invites read through Goose's integrations.)
+The team's findings were independently reported as well.

 What Block fixed: